UCF-Aspire Recovery Support Specialist (RSS) Training and Internship Program

 RSS Internship for Undergraduate Students

-Funded internships as a recovery support specialist are available through the UCF-Aspire Recovery Support Specialist Training Program.
+This funded internship is ideal for UCF students interested in psychology, behavioral health, and counseling.
 Working primarily in residential substance use treatment facilities, recovery support specialist interns will work side-by-side with clinical staff to provide recovery support services to individuals with substance use conditions.
 In addition, recovery support specialists monitor client progress and family visits, assist therapy staff with group activities, advocate for clients and link clients with resources.

 See our Brief Introduction to the UCF-Aspire Recovery Support Specialist Training Program.